The Lady Gouldian Finch

 Area of distribution

 In the map below, the light green areas represent the historical distribution, while the darker green areas represent the current distribution.
 Wild Lady Gouldians are considered endangered, as populations are declining.
-(Learn more...External Site)
+Exports from Australia have been banned since 1960.

 Distribution